Novel Topological Effects in Dense QCD in a Magnetic Field: Topological and LLL Origin of the Anomalous Electric Four-Current

 with $\rho_f^{anom}$ denoting the anomalous quark number density of each flavor and $N_c$ the color number.
-As it will be discussed in the next section, the same topological contribution can be found by employing a different regularization procedure that allows to extract the anomalous part of the thermodynamic potential and then use it to find the anomalous quark number density.
+In the next section, we will see that the same topological contribution can be found employing a different regularization procedure, first introduce in Ref. \cite{KlimenkoPRD82}, that allows to extract the anomalous part of the thermodynamic potential and then use it to find the anomalous quark number density.
 The extension of this calculation to the isospin asymmetric case was done in \cite{PRD92}.

-See that if $B=0$, the quark spectrum is symmetric \cite{DCDW}, so $\eta$ vanishes and no anomalous quark number exists, even though the ground state of the system is still given by the DCDW condensate.
-Therefore, in the MDCDW phase, the topology emerges as the interplay of the DCDW ground state \emph{and} the dimensional reduction of the lowest energy states in the presence of a magnetic field.
-Each of them alone is not enough to produce the anomalous terms in the quark number.